-A tenuous gas around Jupiter and Saturn near the end of planet formation is consistent with our current understanding of planet formation (Section 1.2).
+formation (Section 1.2).
 If gas was present at the time of capture, its structure and density are not well constrained, and thus we do not focus on the orbital evolution process itself in this work.
 As a simple example, however, we simulated a drag force that acts against the velocity vector and show that it is able to both shrink the post-capture orbits and prevent the new satellites from collision.
+This example is a worst-case scenario, as a drag of this form does not affect eccentricity, while a more realistic gas drag force will rapidly shrink eccentricities.

 In Fig. 12, we plot the initial and final states for a prograde and retrograde orbit.
+The initial capture orbits are highly eccentric and extend out to or even beyond the Hill sphere.
 The gas drag is applied after capture for simplicity; this is valid because the timescale for temporary capture is ~months, and the effects of the gas are negligible over such a short time.
-The final states are chosen so that the orbits lie approximately where the current progrades and retrogrades orbit at Jupiter (at $\sim \frac{1}{4}r_H$ and $\sim \frac{1}{2}r_H$, respectively), and they have pericenters outside Callisto's orbit.
+The final states are chosen so that the orbits lie approximately where the current progrades and retrogrades orbit at Jupiter (at $\sim \frac{1}{4}r_H$ and $\sim \frac{1}{2}r_H$) respectively), and they have pericenters outside Callisto's orbit, albeit just barely.
 The drag strengths were set so that the evolution for both orbits occurs over 25,000 years.
 However, with a more tenuous gas than in this example, the same evolution could take place on timescales 10-100 times longer.
 The binary capture mechanism discussed here constrains only the amount of orbital evolution, not the evolution rate, and hence avoids the satellite loss problem of capture-by-gas-drag models.